 So there you have it.
 I’m sitting on a couch at my friend’s house, waiting for my parents to bring along the rest of my stuff next week when I move in with my new roommate, in my new city.
 2011 brought many great surprises, but I know that 2012 is going to be a year of new adventures and personal discoveries.
 The world is changing, and for once, I feel like I’m changing with it.
 At the close of 2011, I ended an amazing four-and-a-half-years-long chapter of my life that included graduating college, completing my dream internship, the start of the best relationship I could never imagine, and making the most incredible friends.

 But the book isn’t over yet, and this new chapter promises to be just as exciting.
 I miss my family and friends, but I know that this is a huge step that I needed to take.
-Won’t you join me and read along as I continue to write more of my life’s story?
-You can check in on my life shenanigans with a new job in one of the country’s most bustling cities at Summer and the District.
-(Note: If you go there and it’s just a password protected blog, be patient with me.
-I plan to be up and running by the coming week.)
+I’m excited to continue to write more of my life’s story while engaging in various shenanigans with a new job in one of the country’s most bustling cities.

 I’m one of those people who believes in signs, especially when I hear certain songs that I feel apply to me at specific times in my life.
 When I applied for this job, and shortly after I got my interview, I heard this song: